 I first became involved with Pavilion as a parent to my two children, when it was recommended to me by my neighbour.
 As soon as I walked in to the building I knew it was the right place to for my family.
-The garden was lovely, the staff were experienced, warm and friendly and it felt like I was leaving my children with family.
+The staff were experienced, warm and friendly and it felt like I was leaving my children with family.

 My background and passion is colour and design.
 I enjoy encouraging children to think creatively, be artistic and proud of their own achievements.
 Whilst I don’t work day to day with the children I can often be found drawing, painting or dancing in the preschool room!

-Delyth – Deputy Manager (B.Ed Hons, BTEC Nursery Nurse)
+Delyth – Temp Preschool Manager (B.Ed Hons, BTEC Nursery Nurse)

-Designated Safeguarding Officer as part of Safeguarding Team (Deputy Lead), First Aider and Food Hygiene.
+Lead Designated Safeguarding Officer as part of Safeguarding Team, PANCO, First Aider and Food Hygiene.

 I have worked at Pavilion since 2013.
 Prior to that I was a teacher, having accumulated a total of 20 years of experience in early years education.
 I am dedicated to the principle that a positive, nurturing, caring and team-based approach to education in the very early years shapes a child’s whole education and starts it off in the right direction – I have always loved being right at the very heart of this process.